opb/laravel-hipchat/README.md

 HipchatNotifier::message($message, $options);
 ```

-If you're not going to use the facade, and resolver directly out of the IOC container, the key is `hipchat-notifier`.
+If you're not going to use the facade, and resolve directly out of the IOC container, the key is `hipchat-notifier`.
 For example:

 ```php
 $notifier = App::make('hipchat-notifier');
 ```

-Roadmap
+Todo
 -------

 - Support Laravel 5